 You’ve got engaged – congratulations!
-The following months are going to focus all your attention on your special day.
-There are many styles – elegant, rustic, contemporary, chic and woodland to name a few.
-Large tablecentres with masses of flowers, jars and tins, foliage runners and elaborate installations .
-There are so many options out there to choose from it can be overwhelming.
-To assist you through the maze that is wedding planning here are a few helpful tips.
+Over the next few months your attention will focus on the different aspects of your special day.
+There are many styles to choose from – elegant, rustic, contemporary, chic and woodland to name a few.
+Large table centres with masses of flowers, jars and tins, foliage runners and elaborate installations.
+There are so many options to consider it can be quite overwhelming.
+To assist you through the maze of wedding planning here are a few helpful tips.

-Firstly, get a folder, set up a spreadsheet and decide on a budget.
-These are the most important steps in your organization.
-The folder is important for you to keep a pictorial view of the things that you would prefer and ideas that you might think of implementing during your wedding.
+Firstly, get a folder and set up a costing sheet/spreadsheet and decide on a budget.
+These are the most important steps in your planning.
+The folder is important so you can keep a pictorial view of any ideas you may consider implementing for your wedding.
 The spreadsheet will aid keeping count of what has been done and the outstanding duties.
 The budget is important in helping you plan your special day within your limits.

 Make a rough list of guests, so you know the size of venue you need.
 The number of people being invited to the wedding will determine a lot of decisions after that.
 Other than the venue, it will also calculate the amount of food to be served, the amount of cake to be ordered, the type of venue decoration and seating arrangements for your guests.

-When choosing your venue it is important to visit all potential venues.
-Researching online might provide a good representation of the venue.
-However, there might be significant difference from the photos.
+When choosing your venue it is important to visit all potential places of interest.
+Researching online might provide a good representation of the venue, however, there might be significant differences from any photos.

 Wedding venues are extremely varied and can include tepees, barns, country houses, hotels, marquees, village halls, golf clubs, castles and unusual venues, such as pumping stations.
 Think about how many guests you will have and the sort of food you would like to offer them.
 You should also consider the atmosphere you want your wedding to create, e.g., a formal or informal setting.
 Watch out for hidden costs such as portable toilets for an outdoor venue, or dance floor for a marquee.

-When you have chosen a venue that you both like, the first thing to do is to check the availability of the venue and whoever is going to marry you e.g. registrar or vicar.
+When you have chosen a venue that you both like, the first thing to do is to check the availability.
+Also check that whoever is going to marry you e.g. registrar or vicar is also available.

 Before you finally book your venue, if your heart is set on a particular string quartet, photographer or florist, check their availability first.

 What style of photographs would you like?
 There are some amazing photographers.
 Take a look at the weddings they have done and see if you like their style.
-It is also important to consider whether they have two or more photographers, so they are both capturing different parts of the wedding day.
-It is useful for one to be with the groom and one to be with the bride during wedding preparations.
+Consider whether they have two or more photographers, so they are both capturing different parts of the wedding day.
+It can be useful for one to be with the groom and one to be with the bride during wedding preparations.

 Makeup Artist and Hairstylist